Football Features

 Verdict: MISS

 Going into the summer 2019 transfer window, Arsenal reportedly had £40m to bolster their squad.
 But they spent almost double that when signing highly sought-after winger Nicolas Pepe from Lille.
-The Ivorian winger had a decent first season for the Gunners given the circumstances at the club, but his second hasn’t been anywhere near as good.
-He has played a fleeting role for the Gunners in 2020/21, only really given starting time in the Europa League and when injuries have hit.
+The Ivorian winger had a decent first season for the Gunners given the circumstances at the club, and managed to bag 10 Premier League goals in 2020/21, but he hasn’t exactly hit the consistent heights of a £72m and spent last season on loan with Nice.
+The 28-year-old is expected to be sold this summer for a severely cut price.

 Verdict: HIT